Unicon/shib-cas-authn3/README.md

 not exploding the Shib war, so these instructions assume you will modify the files ahead of time.

 Overview of steps:
-1. Update the Shib idb web.xml (adding the CasCallbackServlet).
+1. Update the Shib idp web.xml (adding the CasCallbackServlet).
 1a.
-Configure the Shib idb CasCallBackServlet either in the web.xml or in an external properties file (recommended).
+Configure the Shib idp CasCallBackServlet either in the web.xml or in an external properties file (recommended).
 2. Update/configure the handler.xml file by adding the Cas LoginHandler
 3. Build this project
 4. Copy the resulting jar artifact to the idp library